OWASP/www-project-secure-headers/tab_bestpractices.md

 💡 Additional information about technical information disclosure in HTTP header on [OpenCRE](https://www.opencre.org/cre/403-005).

+💡 When an HTTP response header is known by the analytics site [WebTechSurvey](https://webtechsurvey.com/), then, a reference link is added to its usage statistics page.
+Otherwise, a reference link regarding the documentation of the header is provided.

 💡 Content of the table below is also provided, as JSON, via this [file](ci/headers_remove.json) (automatically updated).

 <!-- HEADERS_REMOVE_TABLE_START -->